-Radishes contain polyphenols, vitamin C, potassium, phosphorus, and fiber, which all support your and your baby’s health and well-being during pregnancy.
+Radishes have many vitamins and minerals and contain polyphenols, vitamin C, potassium, phosphorus, and fiber, which all support your and your baby’s health and well-being during pregnancy.
 Next, let’s take a closer look at the myriad health benefits of eating radishes during pregnancy.

 Benefits Of Eating Radishes During Pregnancy

 Radishes are a good source of potassium, an essential mineral, and electrolyte.
 Potassium supports normal fluid balance, hormone production, heart function, and more.